Change validator options#

 Concordium Wallet for Web

 Review the transaction details.
 Click Send to submit the transaction.
+If you need to make any changes, you can go back to the previous step.

 Desktop Wallet